Globalshift.co.uk - copyright © 2009 to 2024; All rights reserved.

 Gas cons (bcm/yr)

 The oil and gas industry is overseen by the Ministry of Petroleum, Energy and Mines.
-The National Mauritanian Hydrocarbons Company (SMH) is responsible for exploration, development, production and marketing of oil and gas on behalf of the State.
+The Société Mauritanienne des Hydrocarbures et de Patrimoine Minier (SMH) is the national oil company of Mauritania responsible for exploration, development, production and marketing of oil and gas on behalf of the State.